 - 1/3 cup chicken broth

 - 1/4 cup slivered almonds, toasted

 - Carefully loosen turkey skin, leaving it attached at the back.
 Combine the oil, lemon juice, garlic, lemon peel, salt and pepper; spread under turkey skin.
 Place turkey to one side in a shallow roasting pan coated with cooking spray.

 - Uncover turkey; leave stuffing covered.
-Bake 40-50 minutes longer or until a meat thermometer reads 170°.
+Bake 40-50 minutes longer or until a thermometer reads 170°.
 Cover turkey with foil and let stand for 15 minutes before slicing.
 Serve with stuffing.
 Yield: 8 servings.

 Originally published as Lemon Turkey with Couscous Stuffing in Light & Tasty December/January 2002, p46